hiepyeuh/nevron/README.md

 ### Memory module

-The memory module is responsible for storing the memories of the agent: what actions were performed, what was the result of the action, etc. It uses Qdrant for storing the memories.
+The memory module is responsible for storing the memories of the agent: what actions were performed, what was the result of the action, etc. Currently we provide Chroma and Qdrant as a memory backend.
 The details can be found in code at the [memory_module.py](src/memory/memory_module.py) file.

 ### Workflows